pojntfx/hydrapp/README.md

 For more information on ejecting, see the [`build` command reference](#build).

+### How can I disable automatic updates?

+hydrapp-based apps receive updates automatically, either through their system's native package manager (for DEBs, RPMs, Flatpaks and APKs) or hydrapp's own self-updater (for MSIs, DMGs and static binaries for all other platforms).
+To disable the integrated self-updater, set the `HYDRAPP_SELFUPDATE` environment variable to `false`.

 ## Acknowledgements

 - [zserge/lorca](https://github.com/zserge/lorca) provided the initial inspiration for this project.